shnflrsc/HADRIAN/README.md

 Additional Notes:

-- Pantheon's LightDM greeter doesn't work as I intended to, so we're sticking with the default greeter for now.
+- Pantheon's LightDM greeter doesn't work as I intended it to, so we're sticking with the default greeter for now.
 - I did not include **Pantheon Mail** because it is very outdated in the AUR, and takes too long to compile.
-- elementary OS' **AppCenter** is completely unavailable in Arch.
+- elementary OS' **AppCenter** is completely unavailable on Arch.